A. Merc Rustad

 Karin Tidbeck is the award-winning author of Jagannath: Stories and the novel Amatka.
 She lives and works in Malmö, Sweden, where she makes a living as a freelance writer.
 She writes in Swedish and English, and has published work in Weird Tales, Tor.com, Words Without Borders anthologies like Fearsome Magics and The Time-Traveler's Almanac.
 Website: www.KarinTidbeck.com

 Originally from Virginia, Kat Hausler is a graduate of New York University and holds an M.F.A. in Fiction from Fairleigh Dickinson University, where she was the recipient of a Baumeister Fellowship.
-Her work has been published by 34th Parallel, Inkspill Magazine, All Things That Matter Press, Rozlyn Press, and BlazeVOX.
-Her novel Retrograde, which will be published by Meerkat Press in September 2017, was long-listed for the Mslexia Novel Competition.
-She works as a translator in Berlin.
+She is the author of Retrograde and What I Know About July, as well as many shorter pieces.
+Her work has appeared in Hawaii Pacific Review, 34th Parallel, Inkspill Magazine, The Sunlight Press, The Dalloway, Rozlyn Press, Porridge Magazine, LitReactor, BlazeVOX, failbetter and The Airgonaut, among others.
+She lives in Berlin and is also a translator.

 KATHRYN RICKEL is a lover of all things literature—especially poetry.
 She graduated Summa Cum Laude from Arizona State University at the age of 19 with her Bachelors in Spanish Literature.
 Apart from Spanish, she has studied French, German, Portuguese, Latin, as well as American Sign Language.
 She enjoys traveling and has visited/lived in six countries outside of the U.S.—so far.